Equal-Pay Contracts: Constant-Factor Approximation of Optimal Equal-Pay Contract

-\end{lemma} \begin{proof} {\boldsymbol{\beta}} Let $k\in \{8,\dots, n\}$.
-Recall the set profile of actions $Q$, which is the ``approximate'' demand bundle computed in \Cref{line:demand_Q}.
-First, observe that it is without loss of generality to assume that $f'_Q(j) \ge p_j$ for any action $j \in Q$.
-Otherwise, we can remove such $j$ from $Q$, and improve its guarantee.
+\begin{proof} {\boldsymbol{\beta}} Let $k\in \{16,\dots, n\}$.
+Recall the set profile of actions $Q$, which is the ``approximate'' demand bundle computed in Line~\ref{line:demand_Q}.
+First, observe that it is without loss of generality to assume that $f_Q(j) \ge p_j$ for any action $j \in Q$.
+Otherwise, we remove such $j$ from $Q$, and improve its guarantee.